 Demetrios G. Sampson has received a Diploma in Electrical Engineering from the Democritus University of Thrace, Greece in 1989 and a Ph.D. in Electronic Systems Engineering from the University of Essex, UK in 1995.
-He is a Professor of Digital Systems for Learning and Education at the Department of Digital Systems, University of Piraeus, Greece, a Research Fellow at the Information Technologies Institute (ITI), Center of Research and Technology Hellas (CERTH) and an Adjunct Professor at the Faculty of Science and Technology, Athabasca University, Canada.
+He is a Professor of Digital Systems for Learning and Education at the Department of Digital Systems, University of Piraeus, Greece, an Adjunct Research Fellow at the Information Technologies Institute (ITI), Center of Research and Technology Hellas (CERTH) and an Adjunct Professor at the Faculty of Science and Technology, Athabasca University, Canada.
 He is the Founder and Director of the Advanced Digital Systems and Services for Education and Learning (ASK) since 1999.
-He has been a Visiting Professor at the School of Computing and Information Systems, Athabasca University, Canada (2010), the Information Management Department, National Sun Yat-sen University, Taiwan (2011), the University of Tunis (2012, 2013, 2014), the Faculty of Education, Beijing Normal University, China (2013), Department of Educational Technology, Peking University Beijing, China (2013), Department of Learning Technologies, University of North Texas USA (2013), School of Education, Curtin University, Australia (2015).
+He has been a Visiting Professor and/or Research Scholar at the School of Computing and Information Systems, Athabasca University, Canada (2010), the Information Management Department, National Sun Yat-sen University, Taiwan (2011), the University of Tunis (2012, 2013, 2014), the Faculty of Education, Beijing Normal University, China (2013), Department of Educational Technology, Peking University Beijing, China (2013), Department of Learning Technologies, University of North Texas USA (2013), School of Education, Curtin University, Australia (2015).
 His main scientific interests are in the area of Learning Technologies.
-He is the co-author of more than 308 publications in scientific books, journals and conferences with at least 1377 known citations (h-index 20).
-He has received 6 times Best Paper Award in International Conferences on Advanced Learning Technologies.
+He is the co-author of more than 346 publications in scientific books, journals and conferences with at least 1626 known citations (h-index 21).
+He has received 8 times Best Paper Award in International Conferences on Advanced Learning Technologies.
 He is a Senior and Golden Core Member of IEEE, and he was the elected Chair of the IEEE Computer Society Technical Committee on Learning Technologies (2008-2011).
 He is a member of the ICT Advisory Board of the Arab League Educational, Cultural and Scientific Organisation (ALECSO) since March 2014.

-He is also a Member of the Steering Committee of the IEEE Transactions on Learning Technologies (5-year impact factor 1.383), Member of the Advisory Board of the Journal of King Saud University - Computer and Information Sciences and the International Journal of Digital Literacy and Digital Competence, Member of the Editorial Board of (20) International/National Journals and Guest Co-Editor in (26) Special Issues of International Journals.
+He has served or serves as a Member of the Steering Committee of the IEEE Transactions on Learning Technologies (5-year impact factor 1.383), Member of the Advisory Board of the Journal of King Saud University - Computer and Information Sciences and the International Journal of Digital Literacy and Digital Competence, Member of the Editorial Board of (23) International/National Journals and Guest Editor in (28) Special Issues of International Journals.

-His participation in the organization of scientific conferences involves: General and/or Program Committee Chair in (35) International Conferences, Program Committees Member in (330) International/National Scientific Conferences.
+His participation in the organization of scientific conferences involves: General and/or Program Committee and/or Honorary Chair in (38) International Conferences, Program Committees Member in (395) International/National Scientific Conferences.